Leticia Mattos Da Silva

 Leticia Mattos Da Silva, Silvia Sellán, Natalia Pacheco‐Tallaj, Justin Solomon

-ACM SIGGRAPH Conference Proceedings
+ACM SIGGRAPH 2025

 Resampling S shape